-There are several area-based management tools that have been proved to protect the moana and bring multiple benefits.
-We believe that through dialogue, we can identify the best management policies.
-We are bidding to bring the 6th International Marine Protected Area Congress (IMPAC6) to Ōtautahi-Christchurch in 2026
+Marine Protected Areas (MPAs) and other area-based management tools (OECMs) have been proved to protect the ocean and bring multiple benefits.
+We believe that through discussion, we can design the best management policies.
+We are bidding to bring the 6th International MPA Congress (IMPAC6) to Aotearoa NZ in 2026.

-It is our goal to attend and to bring the Congress “home” 4 years later in 2026.
-Join us!
+In February 2023, will take place in Vancouver, Canada the 5th International Marine Protected Area Congress.
+(IMPAC5).
+It is our goal to attend this event and to bring the Congress “home” to host the following 4 years later in 2026 or 27.

 Excited about this?
 Get in touch and join us!

 If you are interested in joining an Organizing Committee and/or to sponsor the event, please let us know.
 We hope to bring as many relevant stakeholders on board as possible, and crucially whānau, hapū and iwi, and the government.